 Most introduction-to-statistics books seem to start with mean, median, and mode: the three most frequently encountered measures of central tendency and the three simplest descriptive statistics.
 If you are comfortable with all of these terms, skip ahead to the next section.

-Huff’s examples are redolent of the 1950s.
-If you’d prefer a more modern text or would like to go into similar topics in more depth, Misused Statistics by Herbert F. Spirer, Louise Spirer, and A. J. Jaffe, from 1998, covers much of the same ground, but it’s illustrated with many real examples the authors gleaned from serious newspapers and official documents.
+If you’d prefer a more modern text or would like to go into similar topics in more depth, this one covers much of the same ground, but it’s illustrated with many real examples the authors gleaned from serious newspapers and official documents.

 The immediately useful: basic UX statistics